LF-Projects/1.0/Readme.md

-# COVID Credientials Initiative Specifications Project
+# COVID Credentials Initiative Specifications Project

+The COVID Credentials Initiative Specification Project has been established as the COVID Credentials Initiative Specifications Project a Series of LF Projects, LLC ("CCI").
+CCI is a project of the LF Publich Health Foundation.
+Participation in the CCI is governed by the the documents set forth in this repository.

 ## Who developed the Community Specification